Advocacy

 Education

 A strong and robust economy demands a highly qualified and educated workforce.
 Educating and inspiring the next generation of business leaders is a top priority for the chamber.
 We should invest in our students and teachers.
 Decisions regarding education should be made at the local level.
-The Chamber will continue to partner with the Washington County School District, private and charter schools, and support higher education institutions like Dixie Tech and Dixie State University.
+The Chamber will continue to partner with the Washington County School District, private and charter schools, and will support higher education.

 Workforce